Klaus Mosbach: Early life and education

-Klaus Mosbach went to school in Leipzig Germany and Lund, Sweden, In 1952 moved to London, where he took Cambridge and interpreter exams.
+Klaus Mosbach went to school in Leipzig Germany and Lund, Sweden, In 1952 he moved to London, where he took Cambridge and interpreter exams.
 After working in a pharmaceutical company, Ferrosan in Malmö, Sweden, he began his university studies at Lund University 1953.
 In 1956 he took his master's degree in chemistry and biology and subsequently in 1960 his Ph.D. in biochemistry with a thesis on "the biosynthesis of aromatic compounds in fungi and lichens".
 He was then awarded the Waksman-Merck post-doctoral fellowship and stayed for 1.5 years at the Institute of Microbiology, Rutgers University, N.J., USA...

 In 1962 he developed, jointly with Dr. Schaffner in the Philippines, a pasteurization process against Salmonella infections in coconuts, which subsequently was approved by the Food and Drug Administration and is presently used.
 After returning to Sweden, he continued his studies on secondary metabolism.

 He received his second Ph.D. (corresponding to associate professorship or "Habilitation") from the University of Lund in 1964.
 Until 1970 he was associate professor there, and from 1970 onwards he has been full professor and head of the Department of Pure and Applied Biochemistry, which he founded, at Lund Institute of Technology.
 He also co-founded the Department of biotechnology at the Swiss Federal Institute of Technology ETH Zurich, Switzerland, in 1982.
-He is now acting professor emeritus in the imprinting group Lund Institute of Technology.